geodezyx.operational package

 it can be imported directly with: from geodezyx import operational

-The GeodeZYX Toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License
+The geodezyx toolbox is a software for simple but useful functions for Geodesy and Geophysics under the GNU LGPL v3 License

-Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/GeodeZYX/geodezyx-toolbox
+Copyright (C) 2019 Pierre Sakic et al. (IPGP, sakic@ipgp.fr) GitHub repository : https://github.com/IPGP/geodezyx

 geodezyx.operational.rinex_utils.check_if_compressed_rinex(rinex_path)

-geodezyx.operational.rinex_utils.crz2rnx(rinex_path, outdir='', force=True, path_of_crz2rnx='CRZ2RNX', verbose=True)
+geodezyx.operational.rinex_utils.crz2rnx_command(rinex_path, outdir='', force=True, path_of_crz2rnx='CRZ2RNX', verbose=True)

 assuming that CRZ2RNX is in the system PATH per default